asreview/asreview/docs/source/installation.rst

 |
 |

-To install Python, go to https://www.python.org/downloads/ to download the latest Python version for Windows and follow the default installation instructions. **IMPORTANT**: make sure to check the following box to add Python to your PATH environment variable:
+To install Python, go to |pylink| to download the latest Python version for Windows and follow the default installation instructions. **IMPORTANT**: make sure to check the following box to add Python to your PATH environment variable:
 After installing Python, make sure to close and reopen your Command prompt (``CMD.exe``), and again, within this prompt, again execute:

+.. |pylink| raw:: html

+    <a href="https://www.python.org/downloads/" target="_blank">python.org/downloads </a>

 .. code::